 Floodplain Mapping

-Request a change to the Flood Insurance Rate Map (FIRM).
+How to request a change to the Flood Insurance Rate Map (FIRM):

 A property owner may request a change by submitting a Letter of Map Change (LOMC) documentation to FEMA.
-Reasons to submit a LOMC request include:
+Note, an Elevation Certificate submitted to FEMA for a LOMC can also be flagged for floodplain management compliance violations (i.e. inadequate flood openings in a garage enclosure).
+A Community Acknowledgement Letter may be required for Letters of Map Revision.

 • The property is at a higher elevation than the Base Flood Elevation (BFE) on the FIRM.